parallelchain-io/pchain-client-cli/README.md

 If this is your first time using `pchain_client`, you need to setup `$PCHAIN_CLI_HOME` in environment variables to specify the home path.
 See more [here](https://chlee.co/how-to-setup-environment-variables-for-windows-mac-and-linux/).

 ### Running pchain_client
-First time using `pchain_client` will be asked to setup password to protect your account keypairs.
-This password can be different from the password you used in Parallelchain explorer.
-Your can also press enter to skip the password protection.
+Upon first use of `pchain_client`, you will be prompted to set up a password to protect your account keypairs.
+Please note that this password can be different from the password you used in ParallelChain explorer.
+Alternatively, you can skip the password protection by simply pressing enter.

 Command:
 ```sh